dylantonthat/dylantonthat/README.md

   <p align="center">- 🩺 Currently a Technology Co-op @ Johnson & Johnson</p>
   <p align="center">- 📋 Incoming Software Engineer Intern @ Prudential Financial</p>
   <p align="center">- 🌐 You can learn more about me at: <a href="www.dylantonthat.com">www.dylantonthat.com</a></p>
-  <p align="center">- 🎹 Fun fact: I earned a Piano Music Performance Diploma from the London College of Music!</p>
+  <p align="center">- 🎹 Fun fact: I earned a Piano Performance Diploma from the London College of Music!</p>
 </h5>